leogutschow/Monster-Importer/README.md

 ___________________________________________________
 How to use?
 -
-1. Download and intall the Extension that allows Monster Importer manage internal Roll20 functions
+1. Use the Mod feature with the script in the 'mod/monster-importer.js'
+2. When you find your dream monster, just click in the 'Import Monster' button.
+You will receive a link to put in the Roll20 chat in your campaign
-2. That's it!
+3. That's it!
 Now you can import any Monster to your game!